-As the system models the IMU orientation separately on the IMU's internal model, for every new angular velocity data system updates its internal model to have a fast response.
-However, there is always a long term drift for this long-term noisy data integration.
-To remove the roll and pitch drifts systems fuses its internal model with the IMU's one by the low pass filter.
-To system to compensate the yaw drift, it combines the heading measured by the GNSS receiver and its differential antennas with the heading estimated by the speed of the agent, which is estimated by the motion model.
-Heading measured by the GNSS is stable, but continually contains the noise with an amplitude of about 3 degrees.
-During the worse signal receive conditions heading could be even lost.
-On the other hand, speed is direction is reliable if the agent is in motion and moves with the speed of a few meters per second.
-The faster the agent moves, the more system relais on the velocity vector and less on a GNSS heading.
-In the case of losing, the GNSS signal and low-velocity system can keep the right yaw orientation for several dozens of seconds only by the angular velocity information.
+As the system models the IMU orientation separately on the IMU's internal model, every new angular velocity data system updates its internal model to have a fast response.
+However, there is always a long-term drift for this long-term noisy data integration.
+The system fuses its internal model with the IMU's one using the low pass filter to remove the roll and pitch drifts.
+To compensate for the yaw drift, it combines the heading measured by the GNSS receiver and its differential antennas with the heading estimated by the agent's speed, which the motion model estimates.